cstobey/vclods/docs/sh.md

 Collection | Function Name | Description
 -----------|---------------|------------
-literate_source|literate_source|Allows heredoc-level substitutions for any string either through stdin or as a function argument. locking|get_semaphore_lock|Get a lock.
+autogit|autogit_pull|git pull, but handles local changes gracefully. autogit|autogit_push|git add, commit, and push to some number of origins. $1 is the commit message.
+Any additional positional arguments are origin names (defaults to origin). literate_source|literate_source|Allows heredoc-level substitutions for any string either through stdin or as a function argument. locking|get_semaphore_lock|Get a lock.
 First argument is the lock basename. operations|vclod_operation|Within the current VCLODScript's context, process a custom defined VCLODScript. stdin acts as a VCLODScript's file contents; $1 like the filename with extensions.